Tolka Park: Riverside Stand

+In 2013, the seated capacity of the stand was 2,500.
+In 2024, the stand was renovated with the replacement of damaged seats and the addition of safe standing sections.

 Drumcondra End

 The Drumcondra End is home to the "New Stand" also known as the Drumcondra Stand.
-The stand is located behind the goal at the west end of the ground and it is the most recent stand opened in 2000.
+The stand is located behind the goal at the west end of the ground and is the most recently built stand, having opened in 2000.
 The stand is named after the town of Drumcondra which is located behind the stand.
-The Ultras within the club's support base formerly congregated in the Drumcondra Stand, but it has been closed since 2019 due to major structural issues with the roof.
-The Drumcondra Stand also houses the dressing rooms.
-The club shop is located beside the stand.
+The ultras within the club's support base formerly congregated in the Drumcondra Stand until it was closed in 2019 due to major structural issues with the roof.
+The seats were removed in 2021 and used to renovate the Ballybough End.